jacklarmany/jacklarmany/README.md

 - **VS Code**: Code editor with extensive support for many programming languages..
 - **Postman**: Tool for testing and documenting APIs.

+# My Work Achievements

+## Projects

+- **[RMS](https://github.com/yourusername/RMS)**: A Restaurant Management System developed using Yii2, designed to streamline restaurant operations and enhance customer service.

+- **[LarmanyPOS](https://github.com/yourusername/LarmanyPOS)**: A point-of-sale program that facilitates sales transactions and inventory management for retail businesses.

+- **[OneCofe](https://github.com/yourusername/OneCofe)**: A coffee sales management system that helps track sales, manage inventory, and improve customer experience.

+- **[M-PawnShop](https://github.com/yourusername/M-PawnShop)**: A pawn shop management system that allows easy tracking of pawned items, customer records, and transactions.

+## Overview

+This repository showcases my projects that highlight my skills in web development, particularly in creating user-friendly interfaces and robust back-end systems.

+## Technologies Used

+- Yii2
+- PHP
+- MySQL
+- JavaScript
+- HTML/CSS

+## Getting Started

+To get started with any of the projects, clone the repository and follow the instructions in the individual project README files.

+## Contact

+Feel free to reach out if you have any questions or would like to discuss potential collaborations!

 ## 🔗 Feel free to connect with me